isomerpages/moe-serangoonsec/_distinctive-programmes/Direct School Admission DSA/Direct Admission DSA.md

 The selection criteria and process for the talent areas will be updated from early-May.
-For more information on DSA-Sec, please refer to the MOE website [here]([https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec).)
+For more information on DSA-Sec, please refer to the MOE website [click here]([https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec).)